A single-phonon directional coupler: Conclusion

 Through further development, piezo-electric materials can be included in our mechanical structure~\cite{Jiang2023,Weaver2023}, enabling electro-mechanical integrated devices such as, for example, phononic phase shifters~\cite{taylor2022reconfigurable}.
 With this powerful new tool at hand, a new paradigm of phononic devices can be realized, including mechanical Mach-Zender interferometers for sensing, switches for routing, and power multiplexers, to name a few, in addition to other more versatile mechanical counterparts of existing photonic technologies~\cite{Tian2021}.

 Additionally, using piezo-electric resonators, strong interactions between highly-confined GHz phonons and superconducting qubits can be engineered~\cite{Mirhosseini2020}.
 Moreover, the small mode-volume of highly confined phonons achieved with our design, allows engineering interactions with nanometer-scale quantum system, such as quantum dots~\cite{Spinnler23} and color centers.
 Therefore, our directional coupler opens up exciting perspectives for hybrid quantum networks, enabling direct entanglement generation between distinct quantum systems without requiring entanglement swapping.
 We envision a platform with several quantum resources linked and combined together through mechanical quantum channels, taking advantage of the best performances of each individual technology.
-The strong lateral confinement of the propagating modes, allows our devices to establish a direct analogy with photonic integrated circuits, and therefore paves the way towards the new field of integrated quantum phononics. \\
+Our design, based on one-dimensional waveguides, resembles the one of a photonic integrated circuit.
+Together with the demonstration of non-classical behavior, our work paves the way towards expanding the new field of integrated quantum phononics. \\